 STAR: Correction of errors

 Note: The STAR exemption is no longer available to new applicants.
-Instead they may be eligible for the STAR credit which is issued in the form of a check from NYS.
+Instead they may be eligible for the STAR credit which is issued in the form of a check or direct deposit from New York State.
 Information on the STAR credit is available at STAR resource center.

 As with any exemption, errors may be discovered in the local administration of the school tax relief (STAR) exemption (Real Property Tax Law §425).
 This appendix addresses the procedure for correcting those errors.

 Q1.
 The assessor intended to grant an Enhanced STAR exemption to Jane Doe's property but it was not entered on the school roll.
 Ms. Doe has now received her 2016-2017 school tax bill and wants her exemption.
 Can this be corrected?